This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 iii.
 He or she is not a bankrupt and has not been convicted and imprisoned.

 iv.
-Any person over the age of 70 cannot be appointed as a director of a public company or its subsidiaries unless his appointment is approved by at least 75% of shareholders at general meeting.
+Any person over the age of 70 cannot be appointed as a director of a public company or its subsidiaries unless his appointment is approved by at least 75% of shareholders at a general meeting.

 • The directors manage the company’s business in accordance with the company’s Articles of Association and the law